iBrebrek/CROZ_2017/README.md

 # CROZ_2017
 Spring project

-In document is a task that was done in this project.
+In document "CROZ - zadatak, 2017-09" is a task that was done in this project.